sheelis/smart-farm/README.md

 # Smart farm

-System that allows live monitoring, storing, analyizing and predicting of grid and off-grid elements data locally and or centrally over internet.
+IOT System that allows live monitoring, storing, analyizing and predicting of grid and off-grid elements data locally and or centrally over internet.

+The idea is to have a locally run dashboard independent of any internet services so that it can be used in very remote areas and would not require keeping up to date with 3rd party service changes.
+But if necessary, there will later be options to sync with internet constantly or at given times / intervals.

 Examples
 - rain water tank: